GIVING FULL ATTENTION TO EACH STEP OF THE APPEAL

 Legal Research & Motions.
 Martin will provide assistance to trial attorneys by researching issues and preparing pleadings on matters that could ultimately be determinative on appeal.
 These include potentially dispositive summary judgment motions, demurrers, and motions to dismiss, and requests for statements of decision, objections to proposed statements of decision, and post-judgment motions.

 Petitions for Review.
 In California, there is no right to Supreme Court review of an adverse Court of Appeal decision; review is purely discretionary.
 The California Supreme Court agrees to review only about two percent of the thousands of Court of Appeal decisions it is asked to review every year.
 On occasion, Martin is hired to file a petition for review on behalf of an unsuccessful litigant who was represented by another lawyer in the Court of Appeal.
-Since 2005, the California Supreme Court has granted three petitions for review filed by Martin in cases where he was not involved in the Court of Appeal briefing.
+Martin has convinced the California Supreme Court to grant review in a number of these cases.

 Petitions for Writ of Certiorari.
 Martin also has experience filing and opposing petitions for writ of certiorari in the United States Supreme Court.
 In May 2010, the United States Supreme Court granted Martin’s petition for a writ of certiorari in Williamson v.
 Mazda Motor of America, Inc., No. 08-1314.
 The United States Supreme Court grants about one percent of the petitions for writ of certiorari filed every term.